department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

   - This also notes many additional kinds of notes.
 It does indicate MVP will stick to what MHV currently presents.
 - based on US-Core for Clinical Notes
 - should have `meta.profile` set to `https://department-of-veterans-affairs.github.io/mhv-fhir-phr-mapping/StructureDefinition/VA.MHV.PHR.note` to indicate the intent to be compliant with this profile
+- `status` will be `current` for those we receive from VIA, those we no longer receive will be changed to `entered-in-error`
 - `type` (PN, DS, CR, A).
   - `DS` - LOINC#18842-5 \"Discharge summary\"
   - `PN` - LOINC#11506-3 \"Progress note\"